zurutech/zurutech.github.io/.github/pull_request_template.md

----
+The following is the omnicomprehensive template for the Pull Request.

-name: Submit a new article
+Complete the section about your specific scenario.

-about: Follow this template to check if your article can be submitted
+### 1. Submit a new article

----
+_Follow this template to check if your article can be submitted._

 Please check to satisfy these requirements: